Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 On the other hand, if a loss ratio percentage is too low, (under 50 percent) the insurance company could be scamming its clients because it’s not paying enough of filed claims.

 As you can see in the table above, Montana auto insurance companies have great average loss ratio percentages — they all fall between 50-100 percent.
+This reflects well on the average car insurance costs in Montana, as it indicates a balance between premiums collected and claims paid out.

 Add-ons, Endorsements, and Riders in Montana